pygame/pygame/docs/reST/ref/image.rst

    For alpha transparency, like in .png images, use the ``convert_alpha()`` method after loading so that the image has per pixel transparency.

-   Pygame may not always be built to support all image formats.
+   pygame may not always be built to support all image formats.
 At minimum it will support uncompressed ``BMP``.
 If ``pygame.image.get_extended()`` returns 'True', you should be able to load most images (including PNG, JPG and GIF).